JSandhu223/unreal-rpg/README.md

 Note that initialization must be done after posession of the pawn (i.e. after the controller has been set for the pawn).

+### Attributes

+An attribute is an object of type `FGameplayAttributeData` and is stored in an attribute set.
+Attributes are modified by gameplay effects.
+They consist of two values:

+1. **Base Value** - the permanent value of an attribute
+2. **Current Value** - the base value plus any temporary modifications caused by gameplay effects